Brands: Influvac® Tetra (Saison 2019/2020), Afluria® Quad, Afluria® Quad Junior

 †The seasonal influenza vaccine is strongly recommended for women who will be pregnant or are pregnant during the influenza season.
 In 2009 pregnant and post-partum women in Australian and New Zealand were seven times more likely to be admitted to intensive care with 2009 H1N1 influenza than non-pregnant women of child bearing age.
 This risk increased to 20 times more likely from 20 weeks gestation.
 Studies have demonstrated that when the influenza vaccine is given to a woman in the late stages of pregnancy the incidence of laboratory confirmed influenza is reduced during the first 6 months of life and hospital admissions for laboratory confirmed influenza are significantly reduced.

-Afluria Quad and Influvac Tetra can be given to a pregnant woman.
+Afluria Quad can be given to a pregnant woman.

-Afluria Quad, Fluarix Tetra and Influvac Tetra can be given to people with a known history of egg anaphylaxis.
+Influvac Tetra (Saison 2019/2020), Afluria Quad and Afluria Quad Junior can be given to people with a known history of egg anaphylaxis.

 - Influenza vaccine is administered by intramuscular or deep subcutaneous injection.